Our Mission Statement

 The Crèche caters for children from 2 to 3 years.

-Pre-school caters for children from 3 years to 5 years.
+Pre-school caters for children from 2 years and 8 months to 5 years.

 Our curriculum is based on play and learning through play, which encourages the child to learn at their own pace and to express themselves creatively through music, dance and arts and crafts.
 The children’s physical, emotional and intellectual well-being is nurtured within a warm, safe and friendly environment.